Easy As Cookies

 Cool the scones a few minutes before removing them from the baking sheet.
 Serve warm.

-Scones are best on the day they're made, but they're still tasty for a few days.
+Store leftovers in an airtight container at room temperature.
+They're best on the day they're made, but they're still tasty for a few days.
 Microwave leftover scones for 5-10 seconds before eating.

 Strawberry and Cream Scones FAQs